Donald Tusk: Domestic policy

 Tusk's administration oversaw the arrests of MPs Mariusz Kamiński and Maciej Wąsik, both tried for exceeding authority since 2015.
 President Duda had issued pardons to both of the accused, who continued to serve as ministers and members of Sejm as their trials proceeded.
 The pardons became embroiled in a legal battle due to the pardoning taking place before the final verdict, with the Supreme Court of Poland ultimately ruling them invalid due to occurring before sentencing.
 Both MPs stayed in the Presidential Palace in an attempt to have Duda shield them, however police arrested the convicts upon entering presidential premises, highlighting tensions between prime minister and president.

 In April 2024, Tusk opposed the EU Migration Pact, stating "we will protect Poland from the relocation mechanism".

 In October 2024, Tusk announced plans to temporarily suspend the right of migrants to seek asylum in Poland, citing abuses in the context of hybrid warfare activity carried out by Belarus and Russia, resulting in the EU border crisis.
 The plan, included in the government's new migration strategy, was initially considered controversial but ultimately met with approval from other EU leaders.

 In January 2025, Tusk supported proposals to reduce benefits paid by Poland to Ukrainian refugees, limiting eligibility to those actually living in the country.

 In February 2025, Tusk unveiled plans for economic deregulation to spur growth, appointing InPost CEO Rafał Brzoska to lead the advisory team, although Brzoska later abandoned the project.
 In May of the same year, Tusk announced plans to introduce 100 new laws that would have helped deregulate the Polish economy, but those plans were later scrapped.

+In March 2026, Tusk announced that Poland, along with a group of EU member states, sent a letter to European Commission leadership demanding the continuation of free carbon allowances for industry beyond 2034.
+Speaking in Gdańsk, Tusk called for a restructuring of the EU Emissions Trading System (ETS) to mitigate high electricity prices, arguing that the phase-out of free permits from 2028 should be smoothed to prevent an excessive burden on industry.